wilberquito/wilberquito.github.io/_posts/2023-08-23-brief-haskell-introduction.md

 L : (L : (L : ( L : ( \cdot \ \cdot \ \cdot ))))
 $$

-Certainly, here's a rephrased version of your explanation:

 Moreover, the process of evaluating an infinite list inevitably demands an infinite duration.
 In the Haskell, generating an infinite list of numbers is remarkably simple: